nosco/hx/README.md

 ## What problem does `hx` solve?

+*TL;DR: hiccup is the [JSX](https://reactjs.org/docs/introducing-jsx.html)
+of the Clojure ecosystem, and `hx` aims to solve that problem just as well.*

 `hx` is an implementation of a "hiccup" syntax compiler.
 Hiccup is a way of representing HTML using clojure data structures.
 It uses vectors to represent elements, and maps to represent an elements